Reuh/anselme/LANGUAGE.md

 Functions always have the following variables defined in its namespace by default:

-`👁️`: number, number of times the function was executed before `🔖`: funcion reference, last reached checkpoint. `nil` if no checkpoint reached.
+`👁️`: number, number of times the function was executed before `🔖`: function reference, last reached checkpoint. `nil` if no checkpoint reached.

 * `§`: checkpoint.
 Followed by an [identifier](#identifiers), then eventually an [alias](#aliases).
 Define a checkpoint.
 Also define a new namespace for its children.